Lomart Ltd – Standard Terms and Conditions of Sale

 8.4.
 The Seller shall be afforded reasonable opportunity and facilities to investigate any claims made under this condition and the Buyer shall (if so requested in writing by the Seller) promptly return any of the Goods subject to any claim securely packed in their original container and carriage paid to the Seller for examination.

 9.1.
-If the Buyer is for whatever reason unhappy with the Goods or has ordered an incorrect model by mistake he can return the incorrect Goods within 7 days from their receipt.
+If the Buyer is for whatever reason unhappy with the Goods or has ordered an incorrect model by mistake, they must notify the Seller within 7 days and return Goods within 14 days from their receipt.

 9.2.
-Before any return, the Buyer must inform the Seller in writing about reasons for return of Goods.
-The Seller will issue a Return Number and only after receipt of this number can the Goods be sent to Seller’s premises.
+Before any return, the Buyer must inform the Seller in writing about Reasons for Return of Goods.
+The Seller will issue a Return Number and only after receipt of this number can Goods be sent to Seller’s premises.
 The Return Number must be clearly marked on the outer packaging as well as on the delivery note.
+To obtain a Return Number please call our office on 020 8493 8383 or email us at firstname.lastname@example.org.

 9.3.
-The Seller reserves the right to charge the Buyer cost connected with carriage and repair of the returned Goods and to charge a restocking fee.
+Upon receipt of the returned goods The Seller will inspect them for any damages.
+The Seller reserves the right to charge the Buyer cost connected with carriage and repair of the returned Goods.